 winfr source-drive: destination-drive: [/mode] [/switches]

-For example: Recover your Documents folder from your C: drive to the recovery folder on an D: drive.
+For example: Recover your Downloads folder from your C: drive to the recovery folder on an D: drive.

-Step 3.
+Step 4.
 When you are prompted for confirmation to continue, enter Y to start the recovery operation.
+Once it is completed, you can press Y again to directly navigate to the destination folder to check recovered files.

 Step 1.
 Search Command Prompt in the Start menu, right-click Command Prompt from the result list and run it as an administrator.